Skip to main content

 - Regional Director | Your Part-Time Controller, LLC

-How are you educating your Board members and ensuring an effective onboarding process?
+How are you educating your board members and ensuring an effective onboarding process?
 Join us to learn how the finance team can support the onboarding and retention of successful board members, especially those who do not have experience using financial statements.
-We’ll also examine tools to help prepare and manage board communications, including financial reporting designed to help Board members make good decisions and understand the financial picture.
-Using case studies, we’ll also illustrate ways to effectively convey a financial message to engage the Board more meaningfully.
+We’ll also examine tools to help prepare and manage board communications, including financial reporting designed to help board members make good decisions and understand the financial picture.
+Using case studies, we’ll also illustrate ways to effectively convey a financial message to engage the board more meaningfully.

 Learning Objectives: